bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 Key signals I look for:

-- Expected score vs market assessment
+- Expected score vs market assessment - my look in the mirror to truly understand external perception
-- Squad strengths and weaknesses (attack, defence, home/away profile)
+- Squad strengths and weaknesses (attack, defence, home/away profile)  - who am I, how strong is my competitor
-- Scenario probabilities (Top 6, relegation, mid-table)
+- Scenario probabilities (Top 6, relegation, mid-table) - am I still on track, to separate the heat of the moment from my management objectives
-- Expected-points outlook for the next fixtures
+- Expected-points outlook for the next fixtures - how do I navigate the immediate future
+- Final table - move away from 6-points-game now, to truly understand who am I competing with currently

 These views align conversations with coaching staff and support decisions on rotation, recruitment and development.
 The coach can adapt and simulate strategies (squad choice and tactical formation).